 Employees are encouraged to resolve issues and concerns under this policy at the lowest possible supervisory level of the organization, given the circumstances of the issues involved.
 While Stanislaus County encourages individuals who believe they are being harassed to firmly and promptly notify the offender that his or her behavior is unwelcome, Stanislaus County also recognizes that power and status disparities between the individuals involved in the situation may require an alternative resolution process.
 In the event that such informal, direct communication between individuals is either ineffective or impractical, the County's Equal Employment Opportunity (EEO) Complaint Procedures should be followed in reporting a complaint of harassment, discrimination, or retaliation.
-The County's EEO Complaint Procedure is located in the EEO Complaint Procedure, any employee, job applicant, or person seeking County services who believes he or she has been subject to harassment, discrimination or retaliation in violation of this policy may make a complaint or ally or in writing with any of the following:
+The County's EEO Complaint Procedure is located in the County's Personnel Manual and on-line on the County's Equal Rights website.
+To initiate the EEO Complaint Procedure, any employee, job applicant, or person seeking County services who believes he or she has been subject to harassment, discrimination or retaliation in violation of this policy may make a complaint or in writing with any of the following:

-- 1. Immediate supervisor; - 2.
-Any supervisor or manager within or outside the department;
+- 1. Immediate supervisor;

+- 2. Any supervisor or manager within or outside the department;

 - 3. Department Head;

 - 4. Departmental Equal Rights Officer;

 - 5. Director of Personnel or Chief Executive Office designee; or

 - 6. County Equal Rights Officer.